WWE News: Kurt Angle to Headline 2017 WWE Hall of Fame

-Tickets to the 2017 WWE Hall of Fame go on sale this Friday and the WWE made their first announcement on who will enter the Hall of Fame this year.
-The announcement was a surprise and a huge one as ESPN reported that the WWE will induct Kurt Angle as the headliner of the 2017 WWE Hall of Fame.
+Tickets to the 2017 WWE Hall of Fame go on sale this Friday and the WWE made their first announcement on who will be entering the Hall of Fame this year.
+The announcement was a surprise, and a huge one as ESPN reported that the WWE will induct Kurt Angle as the headliner of the 2017 WWE Hall of Fame.

 According to Kurt Angle, the WWE informed him of the decision on Monday afternoon, shortly before the 2017 WWE Hall of Fame announcement was made public.
 Angle is already in the U.S.A.
 Wrestling Hall of Fame (2011) and TNA Impact Wrestling Hall of Fame (2013).